 Your help could further MMSA’s vision of a brighter STEM future for the State of Maine and the nation.
 Today, I ask you to support MMSA and become a part of the movement to support exciting new ways for our youth to learn about science, technology, engineering, and math.

-Teacher Fellows receive strong support from Science Fair staff and are encouraged to attend a free workshop on July 16-18 in Bar Harbor.
+Teacher Fellows receive year-round support from Science Fair staff and are encouraged to attend a free workshop on July 29-31 in Bar Harbor.
 MMSA covers lodging expenses and The Jackson Laboratory provides food for this three-day professional development session.

-Since the program began in 2016, our Teacher Fellows made it possible for 270 students to compete at MSSF.
-Those students came from all over Maine and their projects covered a broad swath of subjects, including:
+Since the program began in 2016, our Teacher Fellows made it possible for 350 students to compete at MSSF.
+Those students have come from all over Maine and their projects covered a broad swath of subjects, including:

 - Ashley Reynolds of Dexter Regional High School examined how Facebook impacts peoples’ well-being.
 She received a full-tuition scholarship from the University of Maine in 2017.